insarlab/MintPy/docs/api/data_structure.md

 ### File name convention

-Using the underscore "_" as the delimiter in the file name, the first part describes the file type, while the rest parts describe the additional operations.
+Using the underscore `_` as the delimiter in the file name, the first part describes the file type, while the rest parts describe the additional operations.
 For example:

 +  `timeseries.h5` is the raw time series
 +  `timeseries_ERA5.h5` is the time series after the ERA5 correction;
 +  `velocity.h5` is the velocity from the final displacement time series
 +  `velocityERA5.h5` is the velocity from ERA5 tropospheric delay (from `inputs/ERA5.h5` file), not the displacement velocity after ERA5 correction.
 +  `timeseriesResidual.h5` is the residual phase time series
 +  `timeseriesResidual_ramp.h5` is the residual phase time series after deramping
-+ and so on.

 ### HDF5 data structure